devennn/devennn.github.io/_posts/2020-07-20-cnn-for-images-and-texts.md

 ### How CNN works for Image

-If someone asks me to describe CNN in simple terms, my answer is *"algorithm that search for local features in an image."* Basically, it is observing signs of shapes.
+If someone asks me to describe CNN in simple terms, I would say *"algorithm that search for local features in an image."* Basically, it is observing signs of shapes.
 This approach is very useful in a classification task.

 The usual classification process of an image is usually as below: